 Click on Save once you have selected your accounts.
 Click on Undo to reverse any changes you have made.

-If the account you want to link the definition to is not listed, please login to SOA to add the account.
+If the account you want to link the definition to is not listed, please login to Accounting to add the account.

 Which accounts do I debit and credit?

 Generally, the following principles are applied when posting payroll journals:

 - Earnings are debited to an expense account and credited to a salary control account,

 - Deductions are debited to a salary control account and credited to liability accounts (such as PAYE, medical aid, etc),

 - Company contributions are debited to an expense account and credited to liability accounts,